 If your skin is not given the chance to recover from the irritant, your itching can get worse and worse.
 As you scratch, you can develop a condition called neurodermatitis, which turns your skin thick and leathery.
 Also, nicks from scratching can allow portals for bacteria to enter your skin and cause infections.
 This can lead to permanent scars and skin discoloration.

 The best way to heal from contact dermatitis is to avoid the irritant that hurts your skin.
 However, this may mean taking time away from work to heal.
-If you need help getting the temporary disability or workers’ compensation that you deserve for your suffering, you should contact a tenacious Raleigh occupational disease attorney from the respected firm of the Law Office of Sam Scudder at (252) 222-0227 today.
+If you need help getting the temporary disability or workers’ compensation that you deserve for your suffering, you should contact a tenacious Morehead City occupational disease attorney from the respected firm of the Law Office of Sam Scudder at (252) 222-0227 today.